-22MAT664FUZZY SETS AND ITS APPLICATIONS3003
+22MAT664 FUZZY SETS AND ITS APPLICATIONS

-CO-1: Understand the basic concepts of Fuzzy sets CO-2: Understand the concepts of arithmetci operations on fuzzy numbers.
-CO-3: Understand the concepts Fuzzy relations.
-CO-4: Understand the concepts of Fuzzy logic.
-CO-5: Understand the concepts of uncertainty and crisp sets.
+- CO-2: Understand the concepts of arithmetci operations on fuzzy numbers. - CO-3: Understand the concepts Fuzzy relations. - CO-4: Understand the concepts of Fuzzy logic. - CO-5: Understand the concepts of uncertainty and crisp sets.